Best Electric Scooters for Uphill Commuting

 With more power, uphill electric scooters tend to have a heavier motor when compared to other models on the market.
 Generally, uphill scooters weigh around the 18-20 kg (40-44 lbs) mark, which may be especially problematic if you need to carry your electric scooter up stairs.

-However, there are uphill scooters on the market that utilise a lighter frame (without compromising on strength), and therefore weigh considerably less.
+However, there are uphill scooters on the market that utilize a lighter frame (without compromising on strength), and therefore weigh considerably less.
 For example, the Raine One electric scooter only weighs 12 kg (26 lbs), whilst still being able to travel up an impressive 15 degree incline.

 There are very few electric scooters out there that can truly travel uphill.
 Combine this with the fact that uphill electric scooters have a very powerful motor means that these models tend to be more expensive compared to other commuter electric scooters.
 Expect to see prices around $1600 USD for the best performing uphill electric scooters.

-As the saying goes, “what goes up, must come down”.
-Therefore the brakes and safety features are critical when choosing the best uphill electric scooters.
+As the saying goes, “what goes up, must come down”, therefore the brakes and safety features are critical when choosing the best uphill electric scooters.
 Make sure your scooter has front and rear braking (preferably ABS), to ensure you are able to slow down and stop safely as you travel downhill.

 To save you trying to find the best electric scooters for uphill commuting, we’ve put together a list of the most powerful electric scooters for you below.